-Given this situation, the Federal Foreign Office has, since March 2021, substantially expanded its support for civil society, which has been a central pillar of Germany’s foreign policy in Belarus for years.
+Given this situation, the Federal Foreign Office has substantially expanded its support for civil society, which has been a central pillar of Germany’s foreign policy in Belarus for years.
 In so doing, we are helping to respond to the political crisis and the violence in Belarus.

 - promotion of independent media and civil-society project work, for example within the scope of the programme Expanding Cooperation with Civil Society in the Eastern Partnership Countries and Russia;